Dee O'Hara: Space nurse

 In 1964, she moved to Houston to set up the Flight Medicine Clinic at the Manned Spacecraft Center in Houston.
 She was the Occupational Health Nurse until 1967, and the manager of the Preventive Medicine Office between 1967 and 1971.

 During the Gemini Program she worked with the astronauts and the families, while she was the only nurse along the five flight surgeons.

 O'Hara performed all the pre-flight checks, fly down to Cape Canaveral and stayed there until the crew was recovered and brought back to the Cape, to do the post-flight exams.
 In Houston she performed all the routine check ups and more detailed exams, along with all of the administrative tasks, and taking care of the astronaut families.
 In addition to taking care of the astronaut families, the clinic also took care of the NASA aircraft operations pilots and all the crew personnel.
 O'Hara supported the Apollo Program astronauts, through tragedies like the Apollo 1 fire and accomplishments such as the Moon landings.

 Between 1971 and 1974 O'Hara was the manager of the Medical Operations Division in the Flight Medicine Branch until moving to Ames Research Center.
 She was involved in the decision to ground astronaut Ken Mattingly from Apollo 13 due to the concern he might have contracted German measles.

 O'Hara participated in every launch in the Mercury, Gemini and Apollo programs.
 After Skylab, she was also invited to participate in the Apollo-Soyuz Test Program (ASTP) and the first shuttle flight in 1981.

-During her time as the Astronaut's Nurse, she received a lot of fan mail.
+During her time as the Astronaut's Nurse, she received a large amount of fan mail.